Ambika-garg/HackMIT-21-Brain-Segg/README.md

 ## Setup

-Use Command Promot to setup the environment by using requirment.txt and GPU is required to run model
+Use Command Prompt to setup the environment by using requirment.txt and GPU is required to run model

 ```bash
 pip install -r requirment.txt